Skip to main content

 oral undecanoate

-Meaning ∞ Oral Undecanoate, or testosterone undecanoate, is a synthetic androgen ester designed for oral administration.
+Meaning ∞ Oral Undecanoate, often administered as testosterone undecanoate, is a long-acting ester prodrug of the primary male androgen, designed for oral administration to treat hypogonadism.